The First Step to Safe Deprescribing: Understanding the Full Story

 Emerging Voices: New Perspectives on Withdrawal & Harm

-These newer challengers are focusing on specific vulnerabilities, from pregnancy risks to tapering strategies, shaking the system with survivor-centered research.
+These newer challengers focus on specific vulnerabilities, from pregnancy risks to tapering strategies.
+They shake the system with survivor-centered research.

 Adam C. Urato, MD: Protecting the Next Generation